Fit as a Mama Bear

 Notes

 • Make sure to use coconut milk from a can and not a carton.
-Likewise, grab the “full fat” version.
-Light coconut milk is just watered down coconut milk
+Likewise, grab the “full fat” version and drain any excess water from the top.

 • If using bone broth powder from Perfect Supplements, whisk in one scoop to two cups boiling water